 Work Placement Programme

-Created for Sixth-Form students, our Work Placement Programme is an opportunity to gain invaluable insight and hands-on experience into the World of Work.
+Created for Pre-University students, our Work Placement Programme is an opportunity to gain invaluable insight and hands-on experience into the World of Work.

 The Duke of Edinburgh’s International Award equips young people for life and work.
 Every year, more than 50 BSB students start their Award journey or continue to the next level.